Ivano-A/Master_Thesis/README.md

 Their GitHub account containing the code is found here: https://github.com/irisyunmeilu/SK_APC

 All other code for the descriptive statistics, cleaning, and manipulation is my own, in addition the graphics, tables, and Excel spreadsheets.

+People are free do as they please with the items in accordance with the License attached.